drydenwilliams/full-time-to-self-employed/README.md

 Since starting a [Fika Studio](https://www.fika.studio/) I've had so many questions on becoming self employed.

 It's not easy starting a business if you've never studied it or been around one before.
-There are loads of terms that our extremely confusing.
-I've created this document to hopfully helpout with some terms and things to rememeber.
+There are loads of terms that our extremely confusing and it can feel overwhelming to start with.
+But with this respository I hope I've consolidated some great articles I've found along the way to help you understand it more.

-One of the most important things that sound really obvisious is getting your accounts in order.
-As a freelancer or a business this is a must.
-There is some great software to help with this and I like [Freeagent](https://www.freeagent.com/).

 ## Table of contents